Kriti4242/Finance-dashboard/README.md

 ## Notes
 - This project uses mock/static data and does not require a backend.
 - Admin actions are intentionally frontend-only for demonstration.

-## Extra Help
-- See `RUN_AND_SAVE_GUIDE.md` for troubleshooting npm registry issues and creating a full zip archive of the project for submission.
-- Use `bash save-project.sh` to generate a timestamped zip file of the complete codebase.

-## Troubleshooting
-- If `npm run dev` says **Missing script: dev**, you are likely in the wrong folder.
-Run `npm run` and confirm scripts are listed from this project.
-- Use `npm start` as an alternative dev command (same as `npm run dev`).
-- For audit warnings, run `npm audit` and then `npm audit fix`.